kiennt2/wordpress-docker/README.md

 bash ./deployment/cloud/one-time-setup.sh
 ```

+### NOTE

+You should run the one-time setup script only once, it will set up the initial environment and create necessary files
+and directories.

+Whenever you want to start or stop the containers, just navigate to the root project directory and run docker
+commands, e.g.: ```docker compose up -d``` or ```docker compose down```.

 # Backup Jobs

 Depend on your needs, you can set up cron jobs for backup operations.
 Make sure cron is installed on your system.